Other Summer Activities & Programs

 The first of two weeklong sessions runs from July 27 to July 31, 9 a.m. to 3 p.m.
 The second session runs August 3 to August 7, 9 a.m. to 3 p.m.
 Agents age 10 to 13, only.
 Tuition is $415 ($395 members).

 Let's just hope they don't use their new skills on the family pet.
 To learn more, go to the International Spy Museum or call 202-654-0933.

 Smithsonian Summer Camp

-June 23-August 15.
-Celebrating its 45th year of summer camp, the Smithsonian has something for everyone.
+June 22-August 21.
+The Smithsonian has something for everyone.
 Where else can campers discover what it's like to blast into space or take center stage, to create a masterpiece, relive American history or learn how to shape our future?

 The Tudor Place Foundation operates an historic house and garden in the heart of Washington's Georgetown area.
 The property, once the home of Martha Washington's granddaughter, is open to the public throughout the year.

 This year, Tudor Explorers Summer History Camp runs from August 3-7.
 The half-day program begins at 9 a.m. and ends at noon.
 Tuition is $190 ($175 for members).

 Children experience a variety of indoor and outdoor activities that include scavenger hunts, arts and crafts, historic games, dancing, gardening and cooking.
 Experience an early American Tea Party hosted by campers for their families.